karakum-team/karakum/docs/blogposts/Representation.md

 Union types are always a pain for the Kotlin type system.
-Sometimes we can do something with it, for example, if we have a function with a union type parameter, we can separate this union type to separate types and add overload with these types.
+Sometimes we can do something with it, for example, if we have a function with a union type parameter, we can break this union type down to separate types and add overload with these types.
 For next TypeScript code:

 ```typescript